Epiglottitis is characterized by inflammation and swelling of your epiglottis. It’s a potentially life-threatening

 - intravenous fluids for nutrition and hydration until you’re able to swallow again

 - antibiotics to treat a known or suspected bacterial infection

 - anti-inflammatory medication, such as corticosteroids, to reduce the swelling in your throat

 You may also need a minor surgical procedure known as a tracheotomy, used only for severe cases.
 During this procedure, your doctor inserts a needle into your trachea.
-This allows exchange of oxygen and to prevent respiratory failure.
+This allows exchange of oxygen and prevents respiratory failure.

 If you seek immediate medical attention, you can expect a full recovery in most cases.

 You can help reduce the risk of getting epiglottitis by doing several things.